- Mouse and Rat Microsatellite and SNP Genotyping Supporting Marker-Assisted Backcrossing (Speed Congenics)

 - Genetic Quality Control of Inbred Strains

-- Mouse and Rat Cell Line Characterization and Mycoplasma Testing
+- Mouse and Rat Cell Line Characterization

 - PCR Testing for Rodent Infectious Agents